-4.4.5 Shut Down the Firewall and Client Machines
+4.4.4 Shut Down the Firewall

 - 1. In the Palo Alto Networks firewall web interface, make sure the Device tab is selected at the top and click Setup on the left side. - 2.
 Click on Shutdown Device under Device Operations. - 3.
 Click Yes on the Shutdown Device window. - 4.
-Close the web browser. - 5.
-While on the Client machine, click the Start menu followed by clicking the Shut Down button.
+Close the web browser.

-4.4.6 Reset the NIC to SAFETY NET
+4.4.5 Reset the NIC to SAFETY NET

-- 1. Outside the NETLAB+ web interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
+- Outside the NETLAB+ web interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
 From the vSphere Client dashboard, select Hosts and Clusters. - 3.
 Select your host under the NETLAB datacenter. - 4.
-Locate the Client virtual machine.
-Right-click on the virtual machine and select Edit settings. - 5.
-Change Network adapter 1 to SAFETY NET. - 6.
-Click OK to confirm settings. - 7.
-Repeat these instructions for the Firewall virtual machine, but make sure that all six network adapters for it are set to SAFETY NET.
+Locate the Firewall virtual machine, right-click it, and select Edit Settings. - 5.
+Change all six network adapters to be connected to SAFETY NET. - 6.
+Click OK to confirm settings.

-4.4.7 Create Snapshot on the Changed Master Virtual Machines
+4.4.6 Create Snapshot on the Changed Master Virtual Machines

-- Right-click on the Client virtual machine and select Snapshots-> Manage Snapshots... - 2.
+- Right-click on the Firewall virtual machine and select Snapshots-> Manage Snapshots. - 2.
 Click Delete to delete the current snapshot.
 Remember the name of this snapshot, as the new snapshot will need to have the exact same name. - 3.
-Click Yes on the Confirm Delete window. - 4.
-Click Close on the Manage Snapshots window. - Right-click on the 2012 R2 virtual machine and select Snapshots-> Take Snapshot... - 6.
-In the Take Snapshot window, type GOLDEN\MASTER or whatever prior snapshot name the virtual machine had.
-Click OK to take the snapshot. - 7.
-Repeat these instructions for the Firewall machine.
+Click OK on the Confirm Delete window. - 4.
+Click Done on the Manage Snapshots window. - 5.
+Right-click on the Firewall virtual machine and select Snapshots-> Take Snapshot. - 6.
+In the Take Snapshot window, type GOLDEN_MASTER or whatever prior snapshot name the virtual machine had.
+Click OK to take the snapshot.

-4.4.8 End Reservation
+4.4.7 End Reservation